I hope everybody has a fantastic Labor Day weekend.

 I agree.

-Uh but I guess what I'm saying is that words matter because you can talk about smaller government, but the only way you get smaller government is by limiting government.
+But I guess what I'm saying is that words matter because you can talk about smaller government, but the only way you get smaller government is by limiting government.

 Right.

-So basically what you have to do is limit what the government does.
+So basically, what you have to do is limit what the government does.

-I I agree with you in that respect.
+I agree with you in that respect.

-You can treat the government that way.
+You can shrink the government that way.

-Well, are you so are you talking about the difference between actually reducing the size of government, cutting it, which is what I want, and simply slowing the rate at which it grows?
+So, are you talking about the difference between actually reducing the size of government, cutting it, which is what I want, and simply slowing the rate at which it grows?

-Uh well, the the only way you can slow the rate or even cut the government is by limiting what the government does.
+Well, the only way you can slow the rate or even cut the government is by limiting what the government does.

-The federal government, uh like for instance, uh the uh this uh taking care of the uh Department of Education or Department of Uh Energy, those are those are uh two direct routes of reducing the size of government because you're limiting the scope of what the R. So is that I'm wondering if, and on a on a very semantics-laden show, I wonder if we're not talking about the same thing.
+The federal government, like for instance, taking care of the Department of Education or Department of Energy, those are two direct routes of reducing the size of government because you're limiting the scope of what the government is.

 I would get rid of the Department of Energy, the Department of Commerce, and the Department of Education tomorrow.